 The Student Enterprise System (SES) stores admissions, financial aid, student loan, student records, and student account information electronically for all applicants and students.
 The information is used by different departments for many purposes.

-Periodic classes and individual training sessions are offered by Purchasing Resource Services, the Supplier Diversity Program, Lab Stores Programs, Mail Services, Equipment Maintenance Program, Printing & Duplicating Services, Trademark Licensing, and Travel Services.
+Periodic classes and individual training sessions are offered by Procurement and Payment Services, the Supplier Diversity Program, Lab Stores Programs, Mail Services, Equipment Maintenance Program, Printing & Duplicating Services, Trademark Licensing, and Travel Services.

 The Sexual Harassment Prevention Office carries through Northwestern University’s commitment to providing its students, faculty, and staff with a working and learning environment free from sexual harassment and discrimination.
 Its director leads a high-energy, interactive training session for units, teams, or departments about the University’s policies, how to identify subtle forms of discrimination and harassment, and what to do if they occur.

 Improve your English communication skills with accent and dialect modification services designed for professional, academic and social settings.
-With Northwestern University's Speech, Language, and Learning Clinic, you have the opportunity to optimize English-speaking skills through a customized, goal-driven plan to improve social communication as well as professional communication for use in meetings, presentations and teleconferences.
+At the Northwestern Center for Audiology, Speech, Language, and Learning, you have the opportunity to optimize English-speaking skills through a customized, goal-driven plan to improve social communication as well as professional communication for use in meetings, presentations, and teleconferences.

 Directed by University faculty who are certified and licensed speech-language pathologists, services include a phone consultation, diagnostic evaluations, and tailored individual and group practice sessions.
 Specialized programs are available for university and corporate departments.
 Daytime and evening appointments are available.